enjin/wallet-daemon-ui/README.md

 > It is important that you **DO NOT LOSE** this password.
 There is absolutely no way to recover your information if you lose it.
 > Also, make sure you use a safe password and do not share with anyone.

-After you start the daemon for the first time a new random seed phrase will be generated to you.
-You can find your generate seed under `Configs >> Seed Phrase`.
+After you start the daemon for the first time, a new random seed phrase will be generated for you.
+You can find your generated seed under `Configs >> Seed Phrase`.
 The seed together with the password `Configs >> Password` are the information needed to import your daemon wallet anywhere.

 > [!NOTE]